A guide to new construction phase inspections

 - Metal, beams and tension cables are properly placed and connected

 After the foundation is poured, a professional home inspector should do a pre-drywall inspection before the builders hang the drywall.
-This is the last inspection before the home is closed up with insulation and drywall and gives inspectors a chance to inspect the inner workings, such as plumbing, electrical, ducts and the roof’s structure.
+This is the last inspection before the home is closed up with insulation and drywall and gives inspectors a chance to closely look at the home’s inner workings, such as plumbing, electrical, ducts, and the roof’s structure.

 Items commonly inspected include: